seapagan/react-github-readme-button/README.md

 ### Using the test Application

+Run `npm install` or `yarn install` to install all required dependencies.
-Run `npm start` or `yarn start` from the project root which will serve up a test React app on <http://localhost:3000>
+Run`npm start` or `yarn start` from the project root which will serve up a test React app on <http://localhost:3000>

 ### Hacking on the component